What are content hubs?

 - Supplementary products/services.

-4. Answer all your visitors’ questions
+4. They can answer all your visitors’ questions

-Visitors looking for content have a lot of questions.
+Prospects will have a lot of questions.
 A content hub gives you the flexibility to answer them all with the necessary amount of detail.

 But how do you know what questions people are asking?